jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 }
 </style>

-By the end of this tutorial, you'll have implemented collision detection, player boundaries, and physics interactions in your Bevy game.
+By the end of this chapter, your player will interact with the world properly, no more walking through trees, water, or rocks.
+We'll implement z-ordering so they can walk behind objects, giving your 2D game true depth.
+Also, you'll build a collision visualizer for debugging.

 > **Prerequisites**: This is Chapter 4 of our Bevy tutorial series.
 [Join our community](https://discord.com/invite/cD9qEsSjUH) for updates on new releases.
 Before starting, complete [Chapter 1: Let There Be a Player](/posts/bevy-rust-game-development-chapter-1/), [Chapter 2: Let There Be a World](/posts/bevy-rust-game-development-chapter-2/), and [Chapter 3: Let The Data Flow](/posts/bevy-rust-game-development-chapter-3/), or clone the Chapter 3 code from [this repository](https://github.com/jamesfebin/ImpatientProgrammerBevyRust) to follow along.